nickerso/cellml-spec-sphinx-test/source/definitions.rst

 CellML infoset
 --------------
-    An XML Information Set containing a hierarchy of information items conforming to the rules described in this document.
+    An XML information set containing a hierarchy of information items conforming to the rules described in this document.

 CellML model